Scott88/SOA/SpiritOfAdventure/Assets/Documentation/Itavio/Install.md

     ```csharp
     itavioManager.finalizeDebit(true);
     ```
-    Alternatively, if the purchase was cancelled
+    Alternatively, if the purchase was cancelled or failed
     ```csharp
     itavioManager.finalizeDebit(false);
     ```